Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Methods

 The chemistries have the following invariances: \begin{itemize} \item Each chemistry graph has 8 possible stone states positioned on the vertices of the cubic structure.
 Each stone is defined by four features: color, size, roundness, and reward.
-The first three perceptual features ('color', 'size', 'roundness') have three possible values.
-The 'color' feature can take values pink, violet, blue, 'size' can take values small, medium, large, and 'roundness' can take values pointy, medium\_round, and round.
-The 'reward' feature can take one of four values.
-This creates 108 unique possible stones across all chemistries.
-A chemistry can only contain 8 out of the 108 stones.
+The first three perceptual features (`color', `size', `roundness') have three possible values.
+The `color' feature can take values pink, violet, blue, `size' can take values small, medium, large, and `roundness' can take values pointy, medium\_round, and round.
+The `reward' feature can take one of four values (-3, -1, +1, +15).
+This creates 108 unique possible stones across all chemistries, and a chemistry contains exactly 8 stones. \item Potions come in fixed complementary pairs (red/green, yellow/orange, pink/turquoise) that are consistent across all chemistries.
+Applying a potion changes the stone's features, moving the state as dictated by an edge connecting two vertices, and complementary potions always have inverse effects.
+For any given chemistry, each potion color corresponds to a single latent transition rule that can be applied to a vertex.
+Crucially, a potion's transition rule corresponding to one axis may not align with a single perceptual feature, and thus a single potion can cause multiple perceptual features to change at once.
+For example, in the chemistry shown in Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition} (left panel), the yellow potions adjust the roundness and size by a single level, but keep the color unchanged.
+By contrast, the pink potion leaves the stone's size and roundness unchanged, but shifts its color by two levels (pink $\rightarrow$ violet $\rightarrow$ blue). \item The reward feature follows a structured distribution consistent across all chemistries: +15 is adjacent only to +1, -3 is adjacent only to -1, +1 is adjacent to +15 and -1, and -1 is adjacent to +1 and -3.
+Thus, applying a potion changes the reward feature based on the stone's position in the chemistry, with complementary potions inducing inverse reward transitions.
+Unlike in reinforcement learning settings, where the objective is to maximize reward, here the reward is simply a stone feature. \end{itemize}